-MARKS: Doll marked "MME ALEXANDER" on back; Dress tagged "Madame Alexander New York USA"
+- Marks: Doll marked "MME ALEXANDER" on the back; Dress tagged "Madame Alexander New York USA"

 Madame Alexander Cissy in Coral and Leopard Travel Ensemble

-COMMENTS: 1996 was a very successful first-year re-introduction of the Cissy fashion doll in the 1990s.
-Clothing is exceptional quality for this doll.
+- Comments: 1996 was a very successful first-year re-introduction of the Cissy fashion doll in the 1990s.
+Clothing is of exceptional quality for this doll.
 The black spots on the leopard print are known to stain Cissy's arms.